 These jobs require knowledge about the subject and the ability to tell a good story — often while walking backwards.

-Tour guides make an average base salary of $20 per hour.
+Tour guides make an average base salary of almost $23 per hour.
 Plus, they are often offered tips by tour participants.

 This could be a dream job for someone who knows the topic well and likes to retell stories about history, natural science or architecture (among many other possibilities).